-To accommodate new gTLD operators who wish to maintain all domain name registrations in the TLD for their own exclusive use, ICANN may grant an exemption to this Code of Conduct.
-Conditions and criteria for ICANN to grant that exemption are set forth in paragraph 6 of the Code of Conduct.
+To accommodate a-new gTLD operators who wishes to maintain all domain name registrations in the TLD for its-their own or a closed group of entities' exclusive use, ICANN may grant an exemption to this Code of Conduct. -under.
+Conditions and criteria for ICANN to grant that exemption are set forth in Conditions and criteria for ICANN to grant that exemption are set forth in paragraph 6 of the Code of Conduct.